microsoft/vcpkg/docs/commands/common-options.md

 **The latest version of this documentation is available on [GitHub](https://github.com/Microsoft/vcpkg/tree/master/docs/commands/common-options.md).**

-All vcpkg commands accept a group of common options that control cross-cutting aspects of the tool.
+Most vcpkg commands accept a group of common options that control cross-cutting aspects of the tool.
+Not all options have an affect on every command.
+For example, a command that does not download any files will be unaffected by changing the downloads directory.

 <a name="triplet"></a>